wso2/docs-ei/en/micro-integrator/docs/references/mediators/property-reference/generic-Properties.md

 </tr>
 <tr class="odd">
 <td><p><strong>Description</strong></p></td>
-<td><p>Once this property is set to 'true' on a message, the ESB profile will start treating it as a response message.
+<td><p>Once this property is set to 'true' on a message, the Micro Integrator will start treating it as a response message.
 It is generally used to route a request message back to its source as the response.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>Example</strong></p></td>